S4kur4/AutoDeployCuckoo/README.md

 ## Usage
 Install Ubuntu and update system software, then download `Agent.ova` and run `bash install.sh ./Agent.ova`.

-That's it.
+You may need to enter root password while the script running.
 If any questions, please submit an issue.